|

 Photograph Collection, 1944-1948

-13 b&w copy prints
+13 B/W copy prints

 SWCPC 376

 Bulks with images of Denver City, Texas in the mid to late 1940s.
-Includes street scenes,
+Includes

 Big Bend National Park (Texas)

-Photograph collection, 1949
+Photograph Collection, 1949

 68 copy prints